 What we say:

 The locals adhere to a very traditional lifestyle, living in wooden Laotian houses on stilts, raising chickens and water buffalo, gathering hay and planting rice.
-We found it to be one of the most remarkably authentic experiences of Laotian culture available along tourist trail, and well worth a visit.
-There are a few beautiful wats and some small, pre-Angkorian ruins, but the main attraction is the atmosphere.
+In recent times there has been some progress with the building of some concrete houses, but it's still a place with a great deal of authenticity.
+There are a few beautiful wats and some small, pre-Angkorian ruins, but the main attraction is simply the atmosphere.

-Be aware that the locals frown upon unmarried men and women sleeping alone in the same room, but since most of the current sleeping arrangements are in common rooms, this shouldn't be too much of a problem -- just be very respectful and accept whatever sleeping arrangements you're given.
-Highly recommended for a taste of real Laotian life, and given the cautious pace of development as a tourist destination, Don Deng is likely to keep its local flavour for many years to come.
+Highly recommended for a taste of real Lao life, and given the cautious pace of development as a tourist destination, Don Daeng is likely to keep its local flavour for many years to come.

 More detailsJust across the river from Champasak